openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        and multiple choice problems.
 Blank for dropdown, numerical input, text input, and math expression input problems.
    * - ``variant``
-     - For problems that use the randomization setting in Studio, the unique identifier for a variant of the problem.
+     - For problems that use the **Randomization** setting in Studio, the unique identifier for a variant of the problem.
 Blank for problems that have this setting defined as **Never** (the default).

 After you download the .csv file, be aware that different spreadsheet